What You Will Need

-- Before planting, soak corms for 3-4 hours in room temperature water, leaving the water running just slightly during the process to help provide extra oxygen.
+- Before planting, soak corms for 24 hours in room-temperature water, leaving the water running just slightly during the process to help provide extra oxygen.
 As the corms soak, they will plump up, often doubling in size.

-- After soaking, corms can either be planted directly into the ground, or be presprouted.
-Presprouting the corms before planting will give plants a jump start and you'll have flowers a few weeks earlier than non-presprouted ones.
-To presprout, fill a flat-bottom seed tray halfway full of moist potting soil.
+- After soaking, corms can be either planted directly into the ground or presprouted.
+Presprouting the corms before planting will give plants a jumpstart, and you'll have flowers a few weeks earlier you would with non-presprouted ones.
+To presprout, fill a flat-bottom seed tray half full of moist potting soil.
 Sprinkle the soaked corms into the soil and cover them with more soil so that they are completely covered.
-Leave this tray in a cool place (40-50° F or 4-10° C), where rodents can't find it for 10-14 days.
-Check on them every few days and make sure the soil is moist but not soggy and remove any that show signs of rot or mold.
+Leave this tray in a cool place (40-50°F or 4-10°C) where rodents can't find it for 10 to 14 days.
+Check on the corms every few days, make sure the soil is moist but not soggy, and remove any corms that show signs of rot or mold.

 - Before planting it's important to prepare the growing beds.
-We add a generous dose of compost (2-3" or 5-7.5 cm) and balanced organic fertilizer (Nature's Intent 7-3-4) and mix it thoroughly into the soil.
-Corms are planted 6" (15 cm)apart, with 5 rows per bed.
+We add a generous dose of compost (2 to 3 inches or 5 to 7.5 cm) and balanced organic fertilizer (we use Nature's Intent 7-2-4) and mix it thoroughly into the soil.
+Corms are planted 6 inches (15 cm) apart, with 5 rows per bed.

 - During cold stretches, when temps dip below freezing, cover the plants with a layer of frost cloth.

-- Anemones normally starts to flower about three months after planting.
-Fall planted corms bloom in early spring and continue steadily for eight to ten weeks.
-Late winter planted corms will flower by mid spring and continue for about six weeks.
+- Anemones normally start to flower about 3 months after planting.
+Fall-planted corms bloom in early spring and continue steadily for 8 to 10 weeks.
+Late winter-planted corms will flower by mid-spring and continue for about 6 weeks.

-- The vase life on anemones is fantastic, often reaching 10 days.
-Harvest as soon as flowers open and add preservative to the water to ensure that the petals stay brilliantly colored to the end.
+- The vase life of anemones is fantastic, often reaching 10 days.
+Harvest as soon as flowers open, and add preservative to the water to ensure that the petals stay brilliantly colored to the end.